 The Bureau of Land Management (BLM) is responsible for the protection, distribution, and sales of survey records made by the General Land Office (GLO) and the Bureau of Land Management (BLM) throughout California.
 Although most research traditionally involves surveyors interested in the retracement or resurvey of the rectangular survey system, the available information has also been of interest to historians, genealogists, title companies, and others.
 The Survey Records unit of Geographic Services protects these records and makes copies of the records available to the public.

 Check out the online maps of Principal Meridians and Baselines.
-This opens a new window on the national site.
+This link opens a new window at the national website.

-Contract Examiners Books 1885-1917.
-In 1885, Comm.
-Sparks made it mandatory for each survey to be examined prior to approval.
-These books contain information regarding name of the examiner, dates of examination, character of the survey, and actions by the GLO.
+Contract Examiners Books, 1885-1917.
+In 1885, Commissioner Sparks made it mandatory for each survey to be examined prior to approval.
+These books contain information regarding names of the examiners, dates of examination, the character of the surveys, and actions by the GLO.

 Tract books.
 These books note all transactions affecting public lands from the 1880's to 1970's.
-Copies were kept in California and Washington.
-Both are available.
+Copies are kept on microfiche in California and Washington D.C.

-Letters from the Surveyor General of Calif. to Commissioner of the GLO, 1851-1879.
-These letters are on microfiche (from NARA records) and are sorted, roughly, by date sent.
+Letters from the Surveyor General of California to the Commissioner of the GLO, 1851-1879.
+These letters are kept on microfiche (from NARA records) and are sorted by the date sent.

-You can obtain information on these records the following ways:
+You can obtain both digital and paper copies of these records in the following ways: